-Jada Pinkett Smith Says T.I.
-Will Sit Down for 'Red Table Talk'
+Jada Pinkett Smith Previews T.I.'s Appearance on 'Red Table Talk'

 Jada Pinkett Smith Says T.I.
 Will Address His Comments on Daughter's Virginity on 'Red Table Talk' (Exclusive)

-Jada Pinkett Smith will soon be sitting down with T.I. to address the rapper's recent controversial comments regarding his daughter's virginity.
+Jada Pinkett Smith is sitting down with T.I. to address the rapper's recent controversial comments regarding his daughter's virginity.

-The actress and producer walked the red carpet at a screening of the drama Hala, at this year's AFI Fest in Hollywood on Monday, and she opened up to ET about her upcoming guest on her megahit Facebook Watch series Red Table Talk.
+The actress and producer walked the red carpet at a screening of the drama Hala, at this year's AFI Fest in Hollywood last week, and she opened up to ET about her upcoming guest on her megahit Facebook Watch series Red Table Talk.

 "My next big guest is Tip.
 T.I. is coming to the table.
 Yes indeed," Pinket Smith revealed.
 "And of course, he's going to address the controversy that has been swirling."